Advanced MVP · Rust-native

 pip install sparkrust, then sparkrust.connect().
 No JVM, no daemon, no network — the engine runs inside your Python process and reads parquet directly.
 DuckDB-shaped ergonomics with the Spark API surface.

-~2× DuckDB wall time @ SF=1000
+Faster than DuckDB @ SF=1000 TPC-DS

 Single-node Connect server